raspberrypilearning/leds-buzzers-scratch-games/en/step_1.md

 --- /no-print ---

 --- print-only ---
 This is the **Scratch 3** project and requires a **Raspberry Pi 4**.
-There is also a similar project for Scratch 1.4 which can be used with earlier Raspberry Pi models.
+There is also a project for Scratch 1.4, Physical Computing With Scratch, which includes some similar content and can be used with earlier Raspberry Pi models.
 --- /print-only ---

 ## Introduction